Blinken dials Qin ahead of expected visit to Beijing; discusses ways to avoid 'miscalculation and conflict' | Law-Order

 Ahead of his planned visit to China to cool down tensions, US Secretary of State Antony Blinken Wednesday spoke to his Chinese counterpart Qin Gang by phone during which they discussed the importance of maintaining open lines of communication to responsibly manage the relationship to avoid ''miscalculation and conflict''.

-Blinken, who is reportedly planning to visit Beijing, said he discussed with Qin efforts by the two countries to maintain open channels of communication between two countries on bilateral and global issues.
+Blinken, who will travel to China this week, said he discussed with Qin efforts by the two countries to maintain open channels of communication between two countries on bilateral and global issues.

 ''Spoke tonight with PRC State Councilor and Foreign Minister Qin Gang by phone.
 Discussed ongoing efforts to maintain open channels of communication as well as bilateral and global issues,” Blinken said in a tweet.